 P.Mean >> Category >> Observational studies (created 2007-06-26).

 Observational studies are studies where the experimenter does not choose who gets into the control group and the treatment/exposure group.
 Rather the patients and/or their physicians make this choice, or the groups were intact prior to the start of the research.
 Observational studies raise some important methodological challenges, but when they are used carefully, they provide valuable insights that are not possible with other research designs.
-Also see Category: Covariate adjustment, Category: Randomization in research.
-Other entries about observational studies can be found in the observational studies page at the StATS website.
+Also see Category: Covariate adjustment or Category: Randomization in research.

 2009